gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction4.md

 ```

 By convention, as with all functions, if a parameter of the reducing function is not actually used, it is given the name `_` rather than, say, `a` or `b`.
-For example this fold calculates the length of a list so doesn’t actually need to do anything with the value of the first parameter (elements of the list to fold):
+For example, this fold calculates the length of a list so doesn’t actually need to do anything with the value of the first parameter (elements of the list to fold):

 ```elm {l siding}
 len : List a -> Int